M-Badger/Py_Mandelbrot/README.md

 ### v 1.0 Precision
 The Mandelbrot algorithm uses the Python 'Decimal' class in place of the 'float' class to improve floating point calculation precision
 **Calculation times are significantly increased**

+### gmpy2 branch
+**DO NOT USE**
+The Mandelbrot algorithm is modified to use the *gmpy2* library (optimized, C-coded Python extension module that supports fast multiple-precision arithmetic).
+On this developers equipment the code crashed Windows consistently (quite possibly due to my limited competence)

 ## License
 Copyright (C) 2025  Mike Conroy